What is the difference between transcreation and translation?

 If translation is an obedient sheep, transcreation is a wild rocker

-Transcreation has only one goal: to deliver the, sorry, the damn message … no matter how!
+Transcreation has only one goal: to deliver the message … no matter how!
 In plain language this could mean that only one word from the original text will end up in a sentence, or that a sentence will be turned into just one word.
 Creativity is the motto here.

 Are you still unsure if a translation or a transcreation fits your needs?
 Let’s talk about it – we’ll make you a tailor-made designer costume … uhmm offer!